bhargavchebolu/bhargavchebolu/README.md

 Seeking an opportunity to blend my newfound data analysis skills with existing business knowledge to bring unique insights as an Entry-level data analytics professional.

-Tools: Python, R, SQL, Tableau, Microsoft Excel
+Tools: Python, R, SQL, POWER BI, Tableau and Microsoft Excel

 - 🌍  I'm based in Stuttgart, Germany
 - 📫  How to reach me: bhargav2227@gmail.com